 We’ll leave you with this.
 Stay positive.
 Finding a job after graduating from college is a marathon.
 If you had a bad interview, it’s okay.
 Now you get to learn how to recover from a bad interview.
 Check what went wrong and come up with a strategy to do better in your next interview.

 Be consistent and pace yourself.
 Stay clear on your goal – getting your first “adult” job.

-If you are interested in career coaching services, click here to schedule a free consultation with Prepory.
+If you are interested in career coaching services, fill out the form below to schedule a complimentary consultation with Prepory.